djaus2/BruceEckel.github.io/_posts/2015-10-17-are-java-8-lambdas-closures.md

 doesn't, so we can fix the problem.
 For me, it accomplishes the desired
 goal: it's now possible to create functions dynamically.

-I asked why the feature wasn't just called closures instead of lambdas, since it has the characteristics of a closure?
+I asked why the feature wasn't just called "closures" instead of "lambdas," since it has the characteristics of a closure?
 The answer I got was that closure is a loaded and ill defined term, and was likely to create more heat than light.
 When someone says "real closures," it only means "what